-The financial services industry generally prospers in conditions of economic growth, stable geopolitical conditions, capital markets that are transparent, liquid and buoyant, and positive investor sentiment.
-Each of the Group's operating segments is affected by general economic and geopolitical conditions, which can cause the Group's results of operations and financial position to fluctuate from year to year as well as on a long-term basis.
+The financial services industry tends to perform well during periods of economic growth, stable geopolitical conditions, and clear, active capital markets, alongside favourable investor sentiment.
+The Group's operating segments are affected by overall economic and geopolitical conditions, leading to potential variations in the Group's operational results and financial position both annually and over the long term.